CodeDotJS/I-Love/README.md

 # i-love

-> show your love on this valentine's day though console.
+> show your love on this valentine's day through console.

 ## Install